Out beyond ideas of wrongdoing and right doing there is a field. I’ll meet you there – Rumi

 When we acknowledge what is, just as it is, without any judgment, we see that everybody in a system has an equal right to belong.
 What emerges is an understanding of the interconnected nature of everything and everyone in systems.
 Changing something in one part of the system has an effect on the rest.

 The part can never be well unless the whole is well – Plato

 In a healthy system, there is no shame about difficult events in the past, and nobody who has made a contribution to the system is forgotten or excluded.
 People want to make a full contribution because they know that they’re doing something that will be valued and have an impact as part of a whole – a whole that can achieve things that are more than the sum of its parts.

 But when health is absent, so are the people.
 Individuals who are unsure of their place, their role or their level of responsibility in the system cannot be fully present and so do not bring their best selves.
 They withhold something, unconsciously resisting a fuller contribution.
 Trust, loyalty and motivation are missing or unreliable.

-As the UK prepares to enact Article 50, there is a warning for us all.
 Challenging exits that don’t respectfully honor the bonds that form through lost membership, and fail to acknowledge what was gained and what was lost, create ties and entanglements that can reach forward for many years, through many systems, leaving an entanglement of unresolved dynamics.

 Leaving systems and joining others is a fundamentally important part of life, as it requires us to respectfully soften one set of loyalties and establish belonging in another system.
 To separate from a system and be free to move and grow you first have to acknowledge your belonging and what you gained from that.
 If you don’t feel ready or able to acknowledge what you received from that system in which you belonged, you may find yourself looking back with resentment or unsure of yourself, unable to fully join a new system.